dleerdefi/dleer-portfolio/README.md

-# David Leer Portfolio
+# Tile Portfolio Template

-A Hyprland/Arch Linux rice-inspired portfolio website featuring a tiled window manager aesthetic with Tokyo Night color scheme.
+A Hyprland/Arch Linux rice-inspired portfolio template featuring a tiled window manager aesthetic with Tokyo Night color scheme.

 ## 🖥️ Overview

-This portfolio showcases expertise in decentralized finance, token economics, and AI applications with a minimalist, terminal-inspired design.
+A customizable portfolio template with a minimalist, terminal-inspired design.
 Built with a distinctive tiled window manager interface reminiscent of Hyprland configurations.
+Perfect for developers who appreciate the Linux rice aesthetic.

 ## 🎨 Design Features